 1. For the bases, place the polenta and salt in a large bowl.
 Stirring vigorously to prevent lumps forming, add the boiling water and stir until smooth.
 Add the flour, oil and baking powder and mix to combine, ensuring there are no lumps- you may need to use your hands to ensure the ingredients are incorporated.

-2. Using wet hands, spread half the dough over the base and sides of one tin.
+2. Using wet hands, spread the dough over the base and sides of a tin.
 This is a wet dough, so take your time.
 Have a bowl of water ready to regularly wet your hands and ensure the dough is evenly spread over the base and sides of the tin.
 It should be about 5 mm thick.
 Neaten the edges with a knife or your fingers.
-Repeat with the remaining pastry in the second tin, then place both tins on a large baking tray.
+Repeat with the remaining pastry in the second tin if making both tarts.
 Set aside while you prepare your filling.

 For the beetroot filling